CSSS/csss-site/csss-site/src/about/README.md

 # 4. Background Cron Commands
 There are some regular services that I have running regularly in the bckground via the [`cron service`](../csss/views/crons) I implemented in `csss`

 ## 4.1.
-Remind Director of Archives to generated Officer Links Before End of Term
+Nag DoA to Generate Links
 [nag_doa_to_generate_links.py](management/commands/nag_doa_to_generate_links.py)
+Reminds the Director of Archives to generate the officer Links before the end of the term since once the next term starts, only the root user can do it

 ## 4.2.
 Nag officers to enter their info
 [nag_officers_to_enter_info.py](management/commands/nag_officers_to_enter_info.py)